daquinoaldo/https-localhost/README.md

 <sub>If you need compatibility with other Node.js versions let me know, we'll try to rearrange the code.</sub>

 ### root required
 -  **At first run** this tool generate a trusted certificate.
 The sudo password may be required.
-If you cannot provide the sudo password generate a `localhost.key` and `localhost.crt` and specify its path with `CERT_PATH=/diractory/containing/certificates/ serve ~/myproj`.
+If you cannot provide the sudo password generate a `localhost.key` and `localhost.crt` and specify its path with `CERT_PATH=/diractory/containing/certificates/ https-localhost ~/myproj`.
 - **At each run** the password may be required to run the server on port 443 and 80.
 To avoid the script ask for password specify a different port number: `PORT=4433 serve ~/myproj`.

 ### EACCES
 Run with sudo to use the default ports 443 and 80.
-You can also change port with: `PORT=4433 serve ~/myproj`.
+You can also change port with: `PORT=4433 https-localhost ~/myproj`.

 ### EADDRINUSE
 Another service on your machine is using port 443 or port 80.
-Stop it or change port with `PORT=4433 serve ~/myproj`.
+Stop it or change port with `PORT=4433 https-localhost ~/myproj`.

 ### Unable to run on Windows
 Windows users with spaces or quotes in the name (like Aldo D'Aquino) may experience some problems in running the script.
 You can try to escape this chars or put the entire path between double quotes, but I suggest you to switch to a better user name (like aldodaquino).